 Under most construction contracts, the contractor takes on the ground conditions risk.
 However, a recent case has demonstrated that the risk can fall on the employer.

-As a Lex 100 winner for job satisfaction, client contact, low stress levels, work/life balance and diversity we are a great choice if you’re looking to join an principled firm and want to take the lead on high quality work.
+As a Lex 100 winner for job satisfaction, client contact, low stress levels, work/life balance and diversity we are a great choice if you’re looking to join a principled firm and want to take the lead on high-quality work.

 When we asked our trainees why they chose us over other firms, they told us it was because of our excellent client care and because we “have a social conscience and are actually prepared to do something about it”.
 They also said they were given more hands-on experience and considerably more responsibility than their peers at other firms.

 We asked what they considered to be the firm’s best features, and these are some of their responses:

 It’s the chance to do high-level commercial work in one seat and publicly-funded private client work in another.

 A good work/life balance.

 The approachability of senior colleagues, including partners.

 Contact our HR team